dedicatedcode/reitti/README.md

 - Consider geographic coverage of different providers

 ## Open ID Connect (OIDC)
 Reitti supports using a third party OIDC provider for sign-ins.
-It provides four environment variables which are required for OIDC authentication.
+It provides the following environment variables which are required for OIDC authentication.

 - `OIDC_ENABLED`
 - `OIDC_CLIENT_ID`
 - `OIDC_CLIENT_SECRET`
 - `OIDC_ISSUER_URI`

-The first one needs to be set to `true`, whereas the remaining three should all be given to you by your OIDC provider.
+- `OIDC_SCOPE` (should usually be set to "openid,profile")

+Setting `OIDC_ENABLED = true` enables OIDC, whereas the remaining need to be found from your OIDC provider, e.g. github.
 See the [Environment Variables](#environment-variables) section for examples.

-On the OIDC provider's side, there are two URLs provided by reitti that you should give to your OIDC provider, one of which is required.
+There are two URLs provided by reitti that you should give to your OIDC provider (see their documentation for further information on this), one of which is required.
 - (Required) Callback URL: https://<your-reitti-url>/login/oauth2/code/oauth (e.g. `https://reitti.internal/login/oauth2/code/oauth`)
 - (Optional) Logout callback URL: https://<your-reitti-url>/logout/connect/back-channel/oauth